2021 Milestones National Autism Conference

 Helena Farkas, LISW-S

 Helena came to Milestones in 2014 after a lengthy career at Metro Health Medical Center.
-There, Helena worked extensively with the special needs population helping families navigate the medical and community systems.
-At Milestones, Helena coaches families, individuals and professionals to access the multiple resources that promote education, health and independence and has a particular expertise in linking families of low income to available resources.
+There, she worked extensively with the special needs population helping families navigate the medical and community systems.
+Now as a retired social worker with Milestones, Helena coaches families, individuals and professionals to access the multiple resources that promote education, health and independence and has a particular expertise in linking families of low income to available resources.
 Helena earned an MSSA from Case Western Reserve University.
-Helena works with the Helpdesk Coordinator to support families and individuals seeking specific resources.

 Diversity, Equity and Inclusion Coordinator

-As Diversity, Equity and Inclusion Coordinator, Salina helps Milestones more effectively reach out to, partner with, and serve all people affected by autism across all of our programs.
-Salina is the proud mother of two sons, and is the founder of Mother 2 Mother which runs support groups for mothers of special needs children.
-She previously worked at The Word Church in an administrative capacity and as a Parent Rep for Warrensville Heights Schools.
+As Diversity, Equity and Inclusion Coordinator, Salina helps Milestones more effectively reach out to, partner with, and serve all people affected by autism across all Milestones programs.
+Salina is the proud mother of two sons, and is the founder of Mother 2 Mother, a support groups for mothers of special needs children.
+She previously worked at The Word Church in an administrative capacity and as a Parent Representative for Warrensville Heights Schools.

 216.464.7600 x 200